How to Deal with the LA Flake: 6 Steps to Attracting Event Attendees in Los Angeles

 Speaking opportunities are a great way to attract attendance.
 Whether it’s a reputable expert in the field or a local celebrity, finding someone who has the ability to influence participation can prevent last-minute cancellations.
 On this same note, announcing to your guests who else is on the guest list, such as celebrities or esteemed guests, is an effective way of drawing a bigger crowd, as well as attracting more attention from the press.

-Read the rest of Laurel's tips for Social Tables here.
-Have any event related questions or need help elevating your event?
+Have any event-related questions or need help elevating your event?
 Contact us here.